Arpana-10/ssl_project/README.md

 #### File Type Checking

-Before saving any file in the database, the file type is getting checked wherever a only particular range of file types are required
+Before saving any file in the database, the file type is getting checked wherever only a particular range of file types are allowed

 #### Autograder for each submission